Long-Sequence Recommendation Models Need Decoupled Embeddings: Extended Experimental Results

 \subsection{Retrieval Performance during Search}

-More case studies of the retrieval result in the search stage are shown below:
+More case studies of the retrieval result in the search stage are shown in Figure \ref{app_fig:more_case_studies}.

-\section{Limitation.}
+\section{Limitation}

 There are also some limitations.
-We empirically find that linear projection only works with higher embedding dimensions, and small embedding dimensions would cause a dispersed distribution of attention logits.
-However, we still can't completely find out how this happen or what the underlying reasons are causing this strange phenomenon, which is left to future work.
+We empirically find that linear projection only works with higher embedding dimensions, and small embedding dimensions would cause a severe ``over confidence" problem.
+However, we still can't completely find out how this happened or what the underlying reasons are causing this strange phenomenon, which is left to future work.
 Besides, our AUC result in Section \ref{exp:overall_performance} indicates that target-aware representation benefits model performance in most cases, leading to an AUC increase of more than 1\% on the Taobao dataset.
-But on the Tmall dataset with embedding dimension = 16, TWIN (w/o TR) outperforms TWIN, which is out of our expectations.
-This is possibly due to some features of the Tmall dataset (\textbf{e.g.} fewer items), but we could not explain this result convincingly, which is also left to future work.
+However, on the Tmall dataset with embedding dimension = 16, TWIN (w/o TR) outperforms TWIN, which is beyond our expectations.
+This is possibly due to some features of the Tmall dataset (e.g. fewer items), but we could not explain this result convincingly, which is also left to future work.
+Finally, although two-stage methods are currently more prevalent, we also notice that there exists some one-stage methods like~\cite{yu2024ifainteractionfidelityattention}.
+The future of these one-stage methods remains an open question, which is left for our research community.